 Data types supported by MATLAB but not supported by Simulink may not be passed between the Simulink model and the function within the MATLAB Function block.
 These types may be used within the MATLAB Function block.

-The block dialog box for a MATLAB Function block is identical to the dialog box for a Subsystem block.
 See the reference page for the Subsystem, Atomic Subsystem, Nonvirtual Subsystem, CodeReuse Subsystem blocks for information about each block parameter.

 The following models shows how to use the MATLAB Function block:

 Double | Single | Boolean | Base Integer | Fixed-Point | Enumerated | Bus